tanmayvb/MonoZToLL/crab/README.md

 Modify your favorite storage site, dataset, directory name in crab_cfg.py Note, the T2 and T3 sites at Taiwan sometimes have corrupted files.
 Although the jobs finish properly, some root files cannot be opened.
+Sometimes it also takes a long time to transfer files from the woring tiers to Taiwan tiers.
 ```
 source /cvmfs/cms.cern.ch/crab3/crab_standalone.sh
 cmsenv